kcrary/istari/docs/tactics.md

 - `first : tactic list -> tactic`

   Applies each tactic in turn, until one succeeds.
+If none of them succeed, the failure message from the last tactic is used as the failure message.

 - `repeat : tactic -> tactic`